Ai33L/climt-heatwaves/README.md

-# climt-heatwav
+# CliMT-heatwaves
-Sample and study heatwaves in an idealised AGCM designed on the CliMT framework.
+This is the repository for a project which aims to sample and study heatwaves in an idealised AGCM on the CliMT framework - <https://github.com/CliMT/climt>